 Breast pain is experienced by many women at some point in their lives.
-It can cause anxiety and some people may be concerned that they have breast cancer.
+It can cause anxiety and some people may be concerned they have breast cancer.

 The cancer alliance has worked with clinicians and breast cancer charities, Breast Cancer Now and CoppaFeel!, to provide guidance and resources for primary care health professionals to aid conversations with people about breast pain and to support decision making.